Royal Rumble (2021): Impact of the COVID-19 pandemic

 As a result of the COVID-19 pandemic that began affecting the industry in mid-March 2020, WWE had to present the majority of its programming from a behind closed doors set.
 Initially, Raw and SmackDown's television shows and PPVs were done at the WWE Performance Center in Orlando, Florida.
 A limited number of Performance Center trainees and friends and family members of the wrestlers were later utilized to serve as the live audience.
 In late August, these programs were moved to a bio-secure bubble called the WWE ThunderDome.
 The select live audience was no longer utilized as the bubble allowed fans to attend the events virtually for free and be seen on the nearly 1,000 LED boards within the arena.
 Additionally, the ThunderDome utilized various special effects to further enhance wrestlers' entrances, and arena audio was mixed with that of the chants from the virtual fans.
 After being hosted at Orlando's Amway Center, the ThunderDome was relocated to Tropicana Field in St. Petersburg, Florida in December.

 In November 2020, it was reported that WWE were looking to host the 2021 Royal Rumble at a venue that could have live fans in attendance, as the promotion wanted fans for the event, even if it was just for this one show.
 However, the ongoing pandemic put a stop to those plans, and while dismantling the ThunderDome to have live fans in attendance at Tropicana Field was possible, WWE decided that the massive undertaking to do so was not worth doing for just one night.
+As a result, this was the sixth Royal Rumble held in the U.S. state of Florida, after 1990, 1991, 1995, 2006, and 2016, and the second in the Tampa Bay area, after 1995 in Tampa.

 Several wrestlers were also pulled from the event due to COVID-19 concerns.
-Retribution's Reckoning was originally booked to appear in the Women's Royal Rumble match, however she tested positive for the virus and was replaced by Toni Storm.
+Retribution's Reckoning was originally booked to appear in the women's Royal Rumble match, however she tested positive for the virus and was replaced by Toni Storm.
 Keith Lee and Robert Roode were reportedly planned to be in the men's match, but were pulled, as was Jey Uso, who had been advertised for the match.